mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 [WIP Post - 12/31/22] HNSW, which stands for "hierarchical navigable small world" (graphs), is one of the first data structures for which I read not just its paper but the trail of papers backward in time until I arrived at one with a name I already knew.
-It was, in a very real sense, the first academic hike I've taken through literature.
-Because I was not formally educated in math or computer science, I was intimidated by this kind of reading for too long.
-I hope these informal notes encourage others to try a hike of their own.
-(If you do, email me your "scenic tour," I want to read it!)

 ### the structure of this tour

-If you're familiar with the terrain, you should feel free to skip to wherever is new for you.
+If you're familiar with the "terrain," you should feel free to skip to wherever is new for you.

 I start with inverted indices to ground and contrast approximate nearest